indulagdm/ContactManagement/README.md

 # ContactManagement
-This web app use for contact management. and it's simple application for anyone who as learn using authentication, authorization this may be a helpful for you.
+Backend (nodejs, express and mongoose) for contact management.
+This code segment help for learn anthorization, jwt authenctication, hashing password, partition of each users contact details and admin can access all the things of this management system.